AI Contract Review in 2026:

 Robin AI

-The contract-review-specific challenger to Harvey.
-Subscription pricing, UK/EU data residency.
+Contract-review-specific challenger to Harvey.
+Subscription pricing, UK and EU data residency.